Why is brand photography so important for garden designers?

 When it comes to imagery for garden designers, we’ve noticed that it can be tricky to get images for garden design websites.
 Partly, this is because planting plans can take time to mature, but also it can be overwhelming as a garden designer, to know where to start in getting beautiful, high-impact photography that truly sells your garden services.

 In this two-part series, featuring photographer Meg Lovell, we’ll unpack how you can take advantage of the magic of professional brand photography for your garden design business.
 We’ll share tips and tricks so that you can capture stunning images of your garden designs, putting them in the best light possible.
-(In part two [coming soon] we show you how to get the right brand images for high-impact pages on your website.)
+(In part two we show you how to get the right brand images for high-impact pages on your website.)

 We’ll delve into the benefits of brand photography.
 In short, these include the ability to draw in new clients (who are the right fit) and show off your projects so you get noticed in your marketing.
 On a practical level, professional brand photography can boost your chances of securing projects (increasing your income), allowing you to take your garden design business to the next level.